npomfret/react-native-cloud-fs/docs/getting-started.md

 It's complicated!
 Here's a [video](https://www.youtube.com/watch?v=RezC1XP6jcs&feature=youtu.be&t=3m55s) of someone doing a similar thing for the Google Drive API demo.

   - Create a [new project](https://console.developers.google.com/apis/dashboard) for your app (if you don't already have one)
-    - Under `Credentials`, choose `New Credentials` > `OAth client ID`
+    - Under `Credentials`, choose `Create Credentials` > `OAth client ID`
-      - Choose `Configure consent screen`
-        - enter a product name
-        - save it
-      - Choose `Application type` > `Android`
-        - enter a name
+      - Choose `Android` and enter a name
-        - enter your SHA1 fingerprint (use the keytool to find it, eg: `keytool -exportcert -alias androiddebugkey -keystore ~/.android/debug.keystore -list -v`)
+      - enter your SHA1 fingerprint (use the keytool to find it, eg: `keytool -exportcert -keystore path-to-debug-or-production-keystore -list -v`)
-        - enter your package name
+      - enter your package name (found in your manifest file)
-        - click `create` and make a note of your OAuth client id
+      - copy the _OAuth client ID_
   - Click Library, choose `Drive API` and enable it
     - Click `Drive UI Integration`
-      - add the mandatory icons
+      - add the mandatory application icons
-      - under `Drive integration` > `Authentication` > `Automatically show OAuth 2.0 consent screen when users open my application from Google Drive` enter your OAuth client ID
+      - under `Drive integration` > `Authentication`
+        - check `Automatically show OAuth 2.0 consent screen when users open my application from Google Drive` and enter your _OAuth client ID_
+        - enter an _Open URL_

+Add the following to your `app/build.gradle` in the `dependecies` section (you can change the version to suit your application):

+    compile ('com.google.android.gms:play-services-drive:10.2.0') {
+        force = true;
+    }